 In reality, it doesn’t appeal to any subset of the market.
 Hence, they fail to lift off the coaching business properly.

 Let show you a couple of popular ones…

 - Confidence coach

 - Health and fitness coach

 - Spiritual coach

 Now if you carefully look at all these coaching niches you’ll notice that there is one thing that’s common among all of them.
 They are very vague and don’t have any tangible outcome for the prospective buyer.

 Like “relationship” could mean anything.
 Does it mean with men?
 Women?
-Or LGBT people?
+Or LGBTQ people?